 When a user opts out of a particular site, a cookie is set in the first-party cookie of the publisher.
 This cookie is then checked, typically by a tag manager, before any tags get served.
 If the opt-out cookie is detected, the tags aren’t fired.

 Solution #2: Turning off the personalization feature on popular search engines (i.e. Google, Bing, Yahoo!) and other sites (e.g. Amazon and Facebook).

 You can not only opt out of behavioral targeting but can also change the settings in your web browser so that you are displayed ads that are more relevant and of interest to you.

-If you turn this option off, then you will still see ads, but they will be general and location based ones, rather than ones that match your interests.
+If you turn this option off, then you will still see ads, but they will be general and location-based ones, rather than ones that match your interests.

 When a user opts out from search engines and accounts, the opt-out request is set at the account level, rather than saved as a first-party cookie.
-So when you’re logged in to the site, the vendor (e.g. Facebook, Google, Amazon, etc.) knows that you have opted out and therefore doesn’t personalize the ads or pass additional information about you to the ad platforms.
+So when you’re logged in to the site, the website (e.g. Facebook, Google, Amazon, etc.) knows that you have opted out and therefore doesn’t personalize the ads or pass additional information about you to the ad platforms.

 Solution #3: Requesting AdTech vendors and their clients to not track you across their products.

 This is a similar process to the first point, however, opting out of the Ad Tech & MarTech products will apply to all websites that use that particular software or platform.

 This method works in a similar way to the first solution, except instead of creating a first-party opt-out cookie on the publisher’s side, a third-party opt-out cookie is created on the AdTech vendor’s side.
 Organizations like the NAI (mentioned below) allow users to opt out of behavioral targeting from all the members (i.e. vendors) in their organization.